 Join us on Thursday, June 22 at 10:00 AM MDT for a free WCET Webcast.
 Follow the Twitter feed at #WCETwebcast.

 This webcast is provided free and open to all.
 WCET has moved to GoToWebinar for its webcasts which allows up to 1,000 participants.

-Register today for the WCET webcast, “Combatting Financial Aid Fraud” on June 22 at 10:00 AM MDT.
-The webcast will run for 60 minutes and take place via GoToWebinar.
+“Combatting Financial Aid Fraud” took place on June 22 at 10:00 AM MDT.
+The webcast ran for 60 minutes via GoToWebinar.

 - Kishia Brock, Vice President of Strategy and Compliance, Maricopa Community Colleges

 - Tyson Heath, Manager of State Authorization, Western Governors University

 - Russ Poulin, Deputy Director, Policy and Analysis, WCET